Having Smelly Water Stinks.

 Melbourne is a city in Brevard County, Florida, United States.
 Melbourne is a principal city of the Palm Bay – Melbourne – Titusville, Florida Metropolitan Statistical Area.
 In 1969, the city was expanded by merging with nearby Eau Gallie.
 Melbourne is located approximately 60 miles (97 km) southeast of Orlando on the Space Coast, along Interstate 95.
 It is approximately midway between Jacksonville and Miami.
 Melbourne has two downtown business districts, a result of the merger of Eau Gallie into Melbourne: Eau Gallie Arts District and Historic Downtown Melbourne.
 The City of Melbourne lies along the Indian River Lagoon, a vast estuary loved by boaters, anglers and those who just enjoy its quiet beauty.
 On the other side of the river a portion of the city lies on a barrier island with many beach parks offering even more fun in the sun.
 Melbourne has an international airport and is located next to a major interstate with easy access to Orlando and the attractions, Kennedy Space Center, and points beyond.
 Sometimes referred to as “The Gateway to Sea & Space”, Melbourne is just south of Cape Canaveral — home to the Kennedy Space Center and Port Canaveral.
 You can watch launches from almost any point in the city, or take the short drive up to the space center to get close to the action.
 While up there, you can visit Port Canaveral — an active shipping port with daily departures of cruise ships and deep-sea fishing boats.

-Melbourne Orlando International Airport 1 Air Terminal Pkwy, Melbourne, FL 32901 Head north on Air Terminal Pkwy toward Old 1st St 0.5 mi Turn left onto W NASA Blvd 0.6 mi Turn left onto S Babcock St Pass by Hooters (on the right) Destination will be on the left 0.6 mi GW Pumps and Purification 424 S Babcock St, Melbourne, FL 32901
+Start ar Melbourne Orlando International Airport 1 Air Terminal Pkwy, Melbourne, FL 32901, Head north on Air Terminal Pkwy toward Old 1st St 0.5 mi, Turn right onto W NASA Blvd 1.4 mi, Turn right to stay on W NASA Blvd 1.4 mi, Use the right 2 lanes to turn right onto S Wickham Rd 1.5 mi, Turn left onto Sarno Rd 1.0 mi, Turn left onto North Dr, Destination will be on the left 499 ft, Culligan 771 North Dr, Melbourne, FL 32934

 Water Purification Company Reviews: